Cognitive bias is best explained as a systematic error in thinking that affects decisions and judgments people make.

 It can be defined as the tendency to rely on or anchor one trait or information when making decisions (usually the first piece acquired on that subject).

 This bias commonly affects traders when markets are trending.
-For example, If I were to ask you where you think Apple’s stock will be in three months, how would you approach it?
+For example, If I were to ask you where you think Amazon’s stock will be in three months, how would you approach it?

 People tend to view the prices they’re used to as standard and prices removed from these levels as aberrant.
 This perspective leads people to trade counter to an emerging trend on the assumption that costs will eventually return to “normal.”
 Therein lies the path to disaster.